 Specialising in government/commercial projects, Matt has experience across a range of legal and business areas including public sector procurement, property and ICT projects, and infrastructure project and advisory work.
 He has particular interest and expertise in government partnering with NGOs for the delivery of social services.

 He has advised government agencies on matters ranging from day-to-day commercial contracting arrangements though to some of the most complex and novel procurement projects in the public sector.

 Matt also has a background in structured finance law, which has seen him act on numerous cross-border lease and other structured finance transactions for Transpower and Spark.

-- Ministry of Health, NZ Green Investment Fund and Social Wellbeing Agency (formerly SIA) on approaches to funding and/or successfully procuring for better outcomes, including in a manner that both supports and enables innovation and reflects concepts of Te Ao Māori .
+- Ministry of Health, New Zealand Green Investment Fund and Social Wellbeing Agency (formerly SIA) on approaches to funding and/or successfully procuring for better outcomes, including in a manner that both supports and enables innovation and reflects concepts of Te Ao Māori

-- NZ Transport Agency on a range of project and governance related matters.
+- Waka Kotahi New Zealand Transport Agency on a range of project and governance-related matters

-MBIE and Treasury on all aspects of the Government's financial package to support the repair of leaky homes, including terms and conditions of advances to home owners, arrangements with territorial authorities and associated Crown credit support.
+- MBIE and Treasury on all aspects of the government's financial package to support the repair of leaky homes including the terms and conditions of advances to home owners, arrangements with territorial authorities and for associated Crown credit support.

 - Member of Chapman Tripp's board.